-Apart from applying for a national patent through a national route in accordance with the Portuguese Industrial Property Code (IPC), it is also possible to apply for protection at both European and international levels under the European Patent Convention and under the Patent Cooperation Treaty, respectively.
+Apart from applying for a national patent through a national route in accordance with the Portuguese Industrial Property Code (IPC),2 it is also possible to apply for protection at both the European and international levels under the European Patent Convention and under the Patent Cooperation Treaty, respectively.

 The duration of a patent is 20 years from the date of application, and the invention must have novelty, inventiveness and industrial applicability.
 At the European level, an extension may be granted to specific pharmaceutical and plant protection products that have been authorised by regulatory authorities by means of a supplementary protection certificate (SPC).
-An SPC can extend a patent right for a maximum of five years.2,3 Furthermore, a six-month additional extension is also available in Portugal if the SPC relates to a medicinal product for children for which data has been submitted according to a paediatric investigation plan.4
+An SPC can extend a patent right for a maximum of five years.3 Furthermore, an additional six-month extension is also available in Portugal if the SPC relates to a medicinal product for children for which data has been submitted according to a paediatric investigation plan.4

-Applications for patents must always be examined, such examination being a crucial part of the patent grant.
-New inventions involving an inventive step can also be protected as utility models, if they have an industrial application.
+Applications for patents must always be examined.
+The examination is a crucial part of the patent grant.
+New inventions involving an inventive step can also be protected as utility models if they have an industrial application.

-Apart from applying for a utility model through a national route in accordance with the IPC, it is also possible to apply for protection at international level under the Patent Cooperation Treaty.
-The duration of a utility model is six years from the date of application and can be renewed for up to 10 years.
+Apart from applying for a utility model through a national route in accordance with the IPC, it is also possible to apply for protection at the international level under the Patent Cooperation Treaty.
+The duration of a utility model is six years from the date of application, and it can be renewed for up to 10 years.

 Procedure in patent enforcement and invalidity actions

 As a rule, patent rights shall be enforced and invalidated before the Court.
-Furthermore, according to Article 34 of the IPC, the declaration of nullity or annulment may only result from a judicial decision – that is, one rendered by the Court.5
+Furthermore, according to Article 34 of the IPC, the declaration of nullity or annulment may only result from a judicial decision (i.e., one rendered by the Court).5

-Law 62/2011 provides for a special legal system of enforcement of industrial property rights was created by Law 62/2011 applicable to all disputes, including preliminary injunctions, related to reference medicines and generic medicines, regardless of whether they involved process, product or utilisation patents, or SPCs.
+Law 62/2011 provides for a special legal system of enforcement of industrial property rights that is applicable to all disputes, including preliminary injunctions, related to reference medicines and generic medicines, regardless of whether they involved process, product or utilisation patents, or SPCs.

-Until January 2019, mandatory arbitration proceedings should be initiated within 30 days of the Portuguese Authority of Medicines and Health Products' (INFARMED) publication, on its official website, of the marketing authorisation application, or from the date of the registration application, in case of centralised marketing authorisation.
+Until January 2019, mandatory arbitration proceedings should be initiated within 30 days of publication by the Portuguese Authority of Medicines and Health Products (INFARMED), on its official website, of the marketing authorisation application or of the date of the registration application, in the case of centralised marketing authorisation.

 Decree-Law 110/2018, which amended Law 62/2011, maintained the same enforcement system for pharmaceutical patents and generic medicines but revoked the mandatory arbitration route (although there are still some pending cases).
-Since 9 January 2019, the interested party who seeks to enforce an industrial property right, in light of the publication of a marketing authorisation application for generics medicines, still needs to do so within a 30-day deadline, but the nature of the arbitration for generic medicines is now voluntary rather than mandatory.
-If the parties do not agree to submit the dispute to arbitration (which has been the rule so far), the enforcement action shall be brought before the Court.
+Since 9 January 2019, an interested party who seeks to enforce an industrial property right, in light of the publication of a marketing authorisation application for generic medicines, must still do so within a 30-day deadline, but the nature of the arbitration is now voluntary rather than mandatory.
+If the parties do not agree to submit the dispute to arbitration (which has been the rule), the enforcement action shall be brought before the Court.

-Finally, because patent infringement is considered a criminal offence, punishable with imprisonment for up to three years or a penalty up to a maximum of 360 days, the injured parties may also resort to criminal courts.
-However, the resort to criminal proceedings in Portugal is mainly reserved for the most blatant cases of trademark infringement – counterfeiting – and is not usual for patent enforcement cases.
+Because patent infringement is considered a criminal offence, punishable with imprisonment for up to three years or a penalty up to a maximum of 360 days, the injured parties may also resort to criminal courts; however, the resort to criminal proceedings in Portugal is mainly reserved for the most blatant cases of trademark infringement – counterfeiting – and is not common for patent enforcement cases.

 Where the cases demand specific technical skills and expertise that the judges and arbitrators do not possess, the court or tribunal may be assisted by an expert (a technical adviser).

-In any case, as a rule, the parties will submit their pleadings with evidence, thus being given the opportunity to present their case in writing and to file their requests in relation to further evidence to be presented.
-The evidence generally includes documentary evidence and testimonial evidence, but may also include written depositions, legal opinions and expert opinions.
+In any case, as a rule, the parties submit their pleadings with evidence, which gives them the opportunity to present their case in writing and to file their requests in relation to further evidence to be presented.
+The evidence generally includes documentary evidence and testimonial evidence, but it may also include written depositions, legal opinions and expert opinions.

-The IPC contemplates measures and procedures to ensure the enforcement of the industrial property rights, including specific rules for obtaining relevant evidence of infringement and discovery and also for interim measures or preliminary injunctions.
-In this context, whenever evidence is in the possession of, held by or under the control of the opposing or a third party, the interested party may request of the Court that it be presented, provided that, to justify its intentions, it presents sufficient indication of a violation of industrial property rights.
+The IPC contemplates measures and procedures to ensure the enforcement of the industrial property rights, including specific rules for obtaining relevant evidence of infringement and discovery, as well as for interim measures or preliminary injunctions.
+In this context, whenever evidence is in the possession of, held by or under the control of the opposing or a third party, the interested party may request to the Court that it be presented, provided that, to justify its intentions, it presents sufficient indication of a violation of industrial property rights.

-Concerning acts carried out on a commercial scale, the applicant may also ask the Court for the presentation of banking, financial, accounting or commercial documents that are in the possession of, accessible to or under the control of the opposing or third party.
+Regarding acts carried out on a commercial scale, the applicant may ask the Court to allow the presentation of banking, financial, accounting or commercial documents that are in the possession of, accessible to or under the control of the opposing or third party.

-Whenever industrial property rights are violated, or there are grounds to believe a third party may cause serious, difficult-to-repair harm to these rights, the interested party may request urgent and effective provisional measures aimed at preserving evidence of the alleged violation.
-This legal provision gives rise to a great amount of discussion in doctrine and case law in relation to the interpretation of 'damage to an industrial property right that is serious and difficult to repair', in other words, irreparable harm.
+Whenever industrial property rights are violated, or there are grounds to believe a third party may cause serious, difficult-to-repair harm to those rights, the interested party may request urgent and effective provisional measures aimed at preserving evidence of the alleged violation.
+This legal provision gives rise to a great amount of discussion in doctrine and case law in relation to the interpretation of 'damage to an industrial property right that is serious and difficult to repair' – in other words, irreparable harm.

 In invalidation proceedings before the Court, a patentee may limit the scope of protection of an invention by altering the claims both via the administrative route (before the Patent Office) and the judicial route (before the Court).

-This was a hot topic in the context of mandatory arbitrations under Law 62/2011 as the case law of the arbitral tribunals has been very torn concerning the arbitral tribunals' own competence to assess the validity of patents (or SPCs) even if raised as a defence with mere inter partes effects.
-The courts of appeal have been strongly divided about this topic, despite the fact that none of the decisions rendered had a generally binding force.
+This was a hot topic in the context of mandatory arbitration under Law 62/2011 as the case law of the arbitral tribunals has been very torn concerning the arbitral tribunals' own competence to assess the validity of patents (or SPCs), even if raised as a defence with mere inter partes effects.
+The courts of appeal have been strongly divided about this topic, despite the fact that none of the decisions rendered had a general binding force.

 Decree-Law 110/2018 inserted a new provision in Law 62/2011, allowing the invalidity objection to be assessed and declared with mere effects inter partes in the context of voluntary arbitration proceedings.

-However, this new provision does not settle at all the previous discussions on this topic and discussions are being held in relation to the legal nature of this new provision (in particular, if it has an interpretative nature or not).
-Therefore, and until the case law is settled, this controversy is still pertinent, not only in pending mandatory arbitrations but now in the context of voluntary arbitration and also in the context of judicial proceedings.
+However, this new provision does not at all settle the previous discussions on this topic, and discussions are being held in relation to the legal nature of this new provision (in particular, whether it has an interpretative nature); therefore, and until the case law is settled, this controversy is still pertinent, not only in pending mandatory arbitrations but now in the context of voluntary arbitration, as well as in the context of judicial proceedings.
 The Court has also been questioning the possibility of filing an invalidity counterclaim under Law 62/2011 special proceedings.